savob/savobajic.ca/content/projects/extracurricular/titan-2022.md

 {{< fig src="/images/titan-wheel-board-placed.jpg" caption="Wheel board nested in rear wheel bracket" >}}

+Once installed the rear wheel sensor needed to have the optical encoder circuit tuned.
+This involved a couple nights of us fiddling with adding retroflective tape to the brake spokes and tuning the trimmer potentiometers on the board for the comparator.
+It is in this process we also learned about the aforementioned contact wear on the sensor.
+Nevertheless, in the end we persevered and had some nice, noise free digital signals for the STM32.

+{{< fig src="/images/titan-tuned-encoder.jpg" caption="Waveforms from the optical encoder.
+Yellow is the raw retroflector reading, blue the threshold (which is a function of output) both at 1&nbsp;V per vertical division" >}}

 ### Screen Tests

 After installing all the sensors and wiring everything up, a basic functionality test was done on the microcontroller to ensure that it was able to communicate with all the sensors in TITAN and the RPi's to validate their connectivity and video output.
 All connections worked as expected!